-We estimate that for the three months ended March 31, 2024, our net TRS taxable income will be \$20.3 million.
+We estimate that for the six months ended June 30, 2024, our net TRS taxable income will be \$24.0 million.
 Net income or loss generated by our TRS subsidiaries is included in consolidated GAAP net income, but may not be included in REIT taxable income in the same period.
 REIT taxable income generally does not include taxable income of the TRS unless and until it is distributed to the REIT.
 For example, because our securitization transactions that are treated as a sale for tax purposes are undertaken by a domestic TRS, any gain or loss recognized on the sale is not included in our REIT taxable income until it is distributed by the TRS.
 Similarly, the income earned from loans, securities, REO and other investments held by our domestic TRS is excluded from REIT taxable income until it is distributed by the TRS.
 Net income of our foreign domiciled TRS subsidiaries is included in REIT taxable income as if distributed to the REIT in the taxable year it is earned by the foreign domiciled TRS.
-A TRS may carry forward its net taxable losses indefinitely as net operating losses to offset up to 80% of its taxable income in future tax years, but REIT taxable income generally does not include the net taxable loss of a TRS unless the TRS liquidates for tax purposes.
+A TRS may carry forward its net taxable loss of a TRS unless the TRS liquidates for tax purposes.